Dr Brieg Powel

-I am currently Director of Education and Student Experience for the Department of Social and Political Sciences, Philosophy, and Anthropology.
-I was Director of Taught Programmes for the College of Social Science and International Studies from 2020 to 2022, and interim Director of Education for the Department of Politics in 2022.
+I was Director of Education and Student Experience for the Department of Social and Political Sciences, Philosophy, and Anthropology 2022-23, interim Director of Education for the Department of Politics in 2022, and Director of Taught Programmes for the College of Social Science and International Studies from 2020-22.

 I have previously held academic positions at the University of Plymouth and at Aberystwyth University.
 Before that, I was an English as a foreign language teacher in Madrid.
 I am bilingual in Welsh and English, have advanced French and Spanish, and enough Farsi to teach children the basics of life.
 I am also a qualified and registered football (soccer) coach.